 Their voice was my voice, my vision and my story.

-Now here was Dots McGuire asking me when I was going to start living my life.
+And now here was my Dots McGuire asking me when I was going to start living my life!

 "That's not going to happen miss so-called writer" she snapped.